garutilorenzo/k3s-oci-cluster/README.md

 Allow group terraform-group to manage dynamic-groups in compartment id <compartment_ocid>
 Allow group terraform-group to manage policies in compartment id <compartment_ocid>
 Allow group terraform-group to read network-load-balancers  in compartment id <compartment_ocid>
+Allow group terraform-group to manage dynamic-groups in tenancy
 ```

 See [how](#oracle-provider-setup) to find the compartment ocid.
 The user and the group have to be manually created before using this module.